zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 8: ``nExpiryHeight``
 ````````````````````
-The block height after which the transaction becomes unilaterally invalid, and can never be mined.
+The block height after which the transaction becomes unilaterally invalid, and can never be mined. [#ZIP0203]_
-[#ZIP-tx-expiry]_

 10b: ``scriptCode``
 ```````````````````